deanishe/alfred-workflow/_sources/user-manual/serialization.txt

 .. module:: workflow

-By default, both cache and data files (created using the APIs described in :ref:`persistent-data`) are cached using :mod:`cPickle`.
+By default, both cache and data files (created using the APIs described in :ref:`manual-persistent-data`) are cached using :mod:`cPickle`.
 This provides a great compromise in terms of speed and the ability to store arbitrary objects.

 When changing or specifying a serializer, use the name under which the serializer is registered with the :ref:`workflow.manager <managing-serializers>`